Adam-Prieto/demo-repo2/README.md

 git push -u < remote destination > -- pushes all files to a remote github repo\
 git checkout -b " < branch name here > " -- creates a new branch\
 git checkout < branch name here > -- switches branch\
-git log --graph -- displays a commit graph of the contributions in the terminal.
+git log --graph -- displays a commit graph of the contributions in the terminal.\ git log --all --decorate --oneline --graph  -- generates full commit graph with colors in terminal.

 ### Note
 My screenshot was unable to capture the entire commit history as the commit graph was too large; having said that,